lk-geimfari/awesomo/languages/RUBY.md

 * allows you to have multiple models signed in at the same time;
 * is based on a modularity concept: use only what you really need.

+[**Discordrb**](https://github.com/discordrb/discordrb) is a library you be able to create bots and automations in yours servers at discord.

 ## F

 [**FactoryBot**](https://github.com/thoughtbot/factory_bot) is a fixtures replacement with a straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances, attribute hashes, and stubbed objects), and support for multiple factories for the same class (user, admin_user, and so on), including factory inheritance.